 The more we can limit it, the more we let our gut heal naturally.

-That could go a long way in balancing your body, balancing your hormones, and resolving some, if not all, of those anxiety symptoms.
+This approach could significantly contribute to balancing your body.
+It can also help in balancing your hormones.
+Moreover, it may resolve some, if not all, of those anxiety symptoms.
 The excitement, the restlessness, the quick thoughts, the brain fog all need to be balanced.

 This fog can change a lot if you watch what you eat.
-Also, watch what you don’t eat.
+Moreover, watch what you don’t eat.
 Every small change will bring along change.

 Breathwork helps to heal holistically.